bluegod/rint/README.md

 # Rint (Ruby Interface)

-rint provides a way to implement behaviour defined by Interface files, warning when the desired behaviour is missing.
+Rint provides a way to implement behaviour defined by Interface files, warning when the desired behaviour is missing.

 ### Example: